Get the help you need right now 855-900-8437 Get Help Now

 When your family member enters treatment, it is time to focus on the recovery ahead first and foremost.
 During the first 72 hours after admission, communication with friends and family is restricted, which is a standard practice in residential psychiatric and rehabilitation facilities.
 The purpose of this period is to protect your loved one from the stressors of the outside world, such as relationships, work, bills, etc. These distractions can interfere with the individual’s initial clinical assessment and adjustment to the treatment milieu.
 Your loved one will be quickly embraced by his/her peers and a caring staff.
 If your family member has signed a release of information (ROI) for you, you are always welcome to call the staff for updates as needed.

 Frequency of contact depends on your loved one and the goals identified in his/her treatment plan.
 After the initial 72-hour period after admission, patients are permitted to use landlines freely to make calls, unless the patient’s clinical team feels such contact would deter treatment progress.
 Patient’s also have access to Skype in the station houses.
 Upon admission, a behavioral health technician will assist your loved one in retrieving important numbers from his/her cell phone, after which the cell phone will then be stored and locked by staff.
-Patients are permitted to sign out and use their cell phones three times a week between 4:15 and 5:15 p.m.
+Patients are permitted to sign out and use their cell phones five times a week between 4:15 and 5:15 p.m.
 (ET).
 You can call (240) 681-6000 if you wish to leave a message for your loved one, which staff will ensure is received by the patient.

 Deciding to leave home for treatment is a big step and very personal decision for your loved one.
 Sharing that decision with others is both a personal and family decision.
 Before your loved one leaves for treatment, you are encouraged to discuss this decision together.
 Your loved one may want to defer disclosing his/her experience with others until later in the recovery process.